-Within the last decade, Agile has become a buzz word within businesses, job descriptions, project management and software development teams.
-Depending on your background or profession, Agility within a business can mean different things to different people.
+Depending on your background or profession, agile working can mean different things to different people.

 - Change is inevitable.
-The ability to develop, test and pivot quickly and change course if necessary is paramount.
+The ability to develop, test, pivot quickly and change course if necessary is paramount.

 - Deliver value to the customer and therefore to the business as early as possible.
 What value can be returned to the customer as early as possible within the process or project?